3-3 duoprism: Descriptions

-Related polytopes
+The minimal distance graph of a 3-3 duoprism may be ascertained by the Cartesian product of graphs between two identical both complete graphs $K_3$.

 3-3 duopyramid

-The dual of a 3-3 duoprism is called a 3-3 duopyramid or triangular duopyramid.
+The dual polyhedron of a 3-3 duoprism is called a 3-3 duopyramid or triangular duopyramid.
+It is also known as the cyclic polytope C(6,4).
 It has 9 tetragonal disphenoid cells, 18 triangular faces, 15 edges, and 6 vertices.
 It can be seen in orthogonal projection as a 6-gon circle of vertices, and edges connecting all pairs, just like a 5-simplex seen in projection.